innov-max/innov-max/README.md

 # Contact

-Feel free to contact me via email at maxwellokoth18@gmail.com or by phone at +254774909759.
+Feel free to contact me .
 I am always open to new opportunities and collaborations.

 # Social Media